LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

 A Sample C# Program
 ======================================

-As a start let us consider a ridiculously simple problem and a program to solve it.
+As a start, consider a small problem and a program to solve it.
 Suppose you paint the walls of rooms in one color and the ceiling in another, and you want to calculate the size of the areas to cover with paint.
 For simplicity ignore doors.